makersacademy/bowling-challenge/README.md

 The rules of bowling can become complex when you start adding the bonuses and the 10th frame.

+For the folder structure I asked ChatGPT and searched on google which led me to this: https://stackoverflow.com/questions/5178334/folder-structure-for-a-node-js-project

 ## Classes
 frame.js: Single frame of the bowling game.
 Methods: isStrike, isSpare